funjobie/beatsabertools/README.md

 **How to use it**

 - Start BeatSaberSongGenerator.exe
-- Find the song file and cover image for the song you like to import (I tested with MP3, other file formats might work as well.
-The tool will tell you if it can't handle a selected audio file)
+- Find the song file and cover image for the song you like to import (Only mp3 files are currently supported)
-- Fill in song name and author
 - Click "Generate"

+alternatively you can create generate multiple levels at once.
+- Find a conver image (all songs will get this image, you can replace it later if wanted)
+- Click "Batch process..." button and select multiple audio files

 The generated song and corresponding levels are stored in the same directory as the audio file within a directory of the same name.
 That directy must then be placed in the "CustomSongs" folder in the Beat Saber directory.